Cornell student activist chooses to leave US after judge denies bid to immediately block deportation

 By Gloria Pazmino and Amanda Musa, CNN

-(CNN) — A Cornell University student whose visa was revoked over his participation in pro-Palestinian campus demonstrations said Monday he is leaving the United States voluntarily after a judge declined to immediately block the government from taking steps to deport him.
+(CNN) — A Cornell University student whose visa was revoked over his participation in pro-Palestinian campus demonstrations has left the United States voluntarily after a judge declined to immediately block the government from taking steps to deport him.

 “I have lost faith I could walk the streets without being abducted,” Taal said on X, “Weighing up these options, I took the decision to leave on my own terms.”